Alabama Sports Betting

 Alabama was one of just a few holdout states with legal greyhound racing until Birmingham Race Course ended live greyhound races in 2020.

-None of Alabama’s other race tracks host live dog races, but all four offer simulcast wagering.
+None of Alabama’s other race tracks host live dog races, but all four offer simulcast wagering:

-Alabama Online Gambling Laws
+Alabama Online Gambling

-Current Alabama gambling laws are strict and prohibit most forms of gambling.
+Current Alabama gambling laws are strict and prohibit most forms of gambling, including online casinos and poker sites.

-There are several laws in the Code of Alabama that pertain to gambling.
 Section 13A-12-20 of the Criminal Code explains the state’s definition of gambling and what it means to “advance” gambling activity.
 Alabama defines gambling as follows:

 A person engages in gambling if he stakes or risks something of value upon the outcome of a contest of chance or a future contingent event not under his control or influence, upon an agreement or understanding that he or someone else will receive something of value in the event of a certain outcome.